Dwarf AGNs from Optical Variability for the Origins of Seeds (DAVOS): Insights from the Dark Energy Survey Deep Fields: Observations and Data Analysis

-We use a delayed exponential star formation history and vary the $e$-folding time and age of the stellar population assuming a sub-solar metallicity and the \citet{Chabrier2003} initial stellar mass function with the stellar population models of \citet{Bruzual2003}.
+We use a delayed exponential star formation history and vary the $e$-folding time and age of the stellar population assuming a sub-solar metallicity (dwarf galaxies are expected to follow the mass metallicity relation; \citealt{Kirby2013}.)
+Studies of local group galaxies have shown that a delayed exponential model of star formation history is a good approximation for dwarf galaxies \citep{Weisz2014}.
+If a dwarf galaxy does not undergo merger induced burst of star formation, a single delayed exponential model may be reasonable.
+Furthermore, \citet{Zou2022} found that differences in star formation history result in systematic differences in stellar mass of only $\sim 0.1$ dex for a sample of $z = 0 - 6$ AGN.
+We adopt the commonly-used \citet{Chabrier2003} initial stellar mass function with the stellar population models of \citet{Bruzual2003}.
 We adopt the nebular emission template of \citet{Inoue2011}.
 We use the \citet{Leitherer2002} extension of the \citet{Calzetti2000} model for reddening due to dust extinction, and the \citet{Draine2014} updates to the \citet{Draine2007} model for dust emission.
 Finally, we adopt the SKIRTOR clumpy two-phase torus AGN emission model \citep{Stalevski2012,Stalevski2016} allowing for additional polar extinction.
 We assume Type-1-like inclination angle varying from $i=10$ to $30$ deg for galaxies with variable light curves (\S\ref{sec:selection}), while allowing the inclination angle to vary between $i=40$ to $90$ deg for non-variable galaxies.
 Our choice of considering only a few viewing angles close to the average values for Type I and II AGNs is justified by previous studies, which found that different viewing angles were largely degenerate with the average values of 30 and 70 degrees for Type I and II AGNs, respectively \citep[e.g.,][]{Mountrichas2021,Padilla2021}.
-We also assume a prior on the AGN luminosity fraction at $1 \mu$m of 20\% or larger for variable galaxies to help break the degeneracy between star formation and UV emission from an unobscured AGN.
-In addition, variability contributes additional uncertainty in the SED shape over the quoted deep field photometry given the non-simultaneity of the observations between bands.
-Therefore, we sum the RMS variation of the \emph{g}-band DES light curve in quadrature to the quoted photometric errors in the deep field photometric catalog in all bands.

-We reject $\sim 1$ percent sources with a poor best-fit model by requiring $\chi_\nu^2<10$.
-The majority of the bad fits are sources with anomalous photometry or stars mis-classified as galaxies.
-We also reject sources with best-fitting SED models that are dominated by AGN power-law emission, because the stellar mass is unlikely to be well-constrained in those cases.
-This rejects some genuine AGNs or quasars, but we are interested in dwarf AGNs where the light from the AGN is not dominant.
-To do this, we compute the AGN to stellar emission fraction at $1 \mu$m and reject sources with a fraction $>1$.